BronzeCrab/upwork-nuxt-task/README.md

 # upwork-nuxt-task

-> My terrific Nuxt.js project
+My Nuxt.js project.
+Its very basic.
+It have 2 pages: index(login) and admin.
+And I have some problems with it.

 ## Build Setup